Invoices and Violations

 - The vehicle was reported stolen before the violation occurred.

-I have a TxTag, why have I not received a statement?
+I have a TxTag, why have I not received an invoice?

-Statements will only be sent if your account has at least one transaction greater than zero dollars during the statement cycle, but the generated statement will be available on the web for viewing.
+Invoices will only be sent if your account has at least one transaction greater than zero dollars during the invoice cycle, but the generated invoice will be available on the web for viewing.